LMFDB/lmfdb/StyleSheet.md

 **Object page**

 - Object page templates should extend homepage.html and include a content block.
-- Every object page should have a properties box, related objects box, and a downloads box (if relevant/available)
+- Every object page should have a properties box, and when relevant/available, a related objects box, and a downloads box.
 - Content should be organized intos sections (with`<h2>` headings).
 The first section should contain the infromation that defines the objeect, the second section should contain standard invariants associated to the object, and from there they should be ordered from least to most technical/obscure.
 - Content tables that are lists (each row is the same type of thing, e.g. local data at a prime) should use row striping (ntdata table).
 - Content captions should be knowls (or contain a knowl) and be followed by colons.